41st and Michigan Scene

 “The second time?”
 “Why?’

-“Earlier this morning around 0100 hours, a unit went on a “shots fired” call to the same address.”
+“Earlier this morning around 1am, a unit went on a shots fired call to the same address.”

 Sgt.
 Ware went on to say the responding officers found a locked front door, no complainant, and no rapid access to the interior of the building.
 They radioed dispatch and asked for a complainant or a call back number.
 When that turned up negative, they pushed all the resident doorbells until someone buzzed them in.
 A common ploy the police used that almost always worked.
 The officers searched the lobby, the main level, and then all three floors.
 The callback number came from an out of state area code, and they weren’t picking up when 911 tried to call them back.
 When the officers finished, they coded the call out as no service necessary.

 “I got to warn you, Nolan, some family members are here, and they are pretty distraught.”